levipg/Xchain/demo/Readme.md

-# Xchain Demo
+# Xchain Demo script

-This code will allow you to setup a demo instance of jormnugndr in a specific location outside your source tree.
-It will configure all the nodes to use the same genesis, generate keys, create a list of leaders and provide scripts to manage the nodes.
+This code will allow you to setup a demo instance of jormnugndr in a specific location with a configurable amount of nodes It will configure all the nodes to use the same genesis, generate keys, create a list of leaders and provide scripts to manage the nodes.

 ## Prerequistes